<< Back to Care Sheets

 given temperatures.

-The eggs will hatch in 30-105 days.
-Males generally hatch faster because
+The eggs will hatch in 30 to 105 days.
+Males generally hatch faster

-of the higher temperatures.
-Females take longer because of the cooler
+because of the higher temperatures.
+Females take longer because of

-temperatures.
-On average incubation for females lasts around 60 days
+the cooler temperatures.
+On average incubation for females lasts around

 Conclusion: